-Bangkok Snake Farm is one of the popular tourist attractions in Bangkok.
+Bangkok Snake Farm is one of the popular tourist attractions in Bangkok for people who come with kids.
 At the farm, there were shows that you will enjoy and, at the same time, learn many things about snake.

 The farm was located in Queen Saovabha Memorial Institute, the Thai Red Cross Society.
 When I saw the signs like photo below, I just walked inside.